Our Roots - Faith Lutheran Church Today (Formerly Capernaum)

 Pastor Pettersen retired from active ministry in 1978 and the congregation issued a call to The Rev. Wayne Sherman.
 Pastor Sherman served until 1991.
 During his tenure the church's outreach effort improved greatly.
 The Lend-A-Hand food pantry was established and Messiah's former Parish House became the only homeless shelter between Cleveland and Erie (Samaritan House).
 Both of these programs continue to serve area residents.

 The Rev. Elizabeth Eaton was called in 1991.
 She served until 2007 when she was called to be Bishop of the Northeast Ohio Synod.
+Following her service as NEO synod Bishop, Rev. Eaton was elected to the national office of Presiding Bishop of the ELCA.
 During Pastor Eaton's tenure a major restoration of the entire church edifice was accomplished costing nearly $300,000.
 The Church's outreach effort also expanded with organization of the Station Avenue Task Force with the goal of improving our troubled neighborhood.